 February is a fickle month....

-It's leap year...
-29 days and, still, it is the shortest month of the year.
+and the shortest month of the year.

 A Roman month, Februarius, was named after the Latin term februum meaning "purification".